 At the other extreme are those who know exactly what they want to do and sometimes have already made a stencil or plate.
 Their minds are made up and even if their plans are totally inappropriate, they plough on oblivious to the advice of their tutor.

-It can be difficult to come up with these ideas in the first place.
-Where do you start?
+But what if you’re still unsure?
 It’s a bit like packing for a holiday without knowing where you’re going, what you’re doing or for how long.
 Whereas, given a few guidelines, like you’re going to England for a weekend walking break and you immediately know to take some walking shoes and a rucksack packed with essentials.
 It’s easier to narrow down the possibilities to get started.

 For many of us, a prompt or theme is an ideal way to kickstart our creative ideas.
 Sometimes, the class is themed around the scenery or cultural heritage of the place it’s taking place in or might use the resources of the surrounding area.
 If you have a passion for something, whether it’s architecture, food, dogs … then you probably have enough material to start you off.
 If not, you need to find a theme or prompt to set you on your way.
-And guess what?
-That’s what we’re going to provide.

 Use the prompts in any way you choose.
 You could: